sa-mw-dach/manuela/README.md

 Your feedback is welcome - enter your feedback, issues, and enhancement requests [here](https://github.com/sa-mw-dach/manuela/issues).

-**Red Hatters**: Please track any demo in the [spreadsheet](https://docs.google.com/spreadsheets/d/17846bqUPEbXUmJ2i6KUYJ_k0yiJWmVW4flhKb83WDA4/edit#gid=0) so we can understand how it is used:
+**Red Hatters**: Please track any demo in the [spreadsheet](https://docs.google.com/spreadsheets/d/17846bqUPEbXUmJ2i6KUYJ_k0yiJWmVW4flhKb83WDA4/edit#gid=0) so we can understand how it is used.

 ## Documentation